StarArawn/kayak_ui/kayak_book/src/widgets/providers.md

 ## Providers

-You can create a provider by calling `KayakContext::create_provider(...)` with the data to provide.
+You can create a provider by calling `KayakContextRef::create_provider(...)` with the data to provide.

 ```rust,noplayground
 #[widget]